background

 Because of the difference in temperatures – as well as the orientation of the terraces in regards to the sun – the site is thought to have been used as an agricultural research center.
 The distinct microclimates allowed the Incas to test and adapt different crops.

-moray ruin sacred valley
+Moray ruin sacred valley with Exploor Peru

 Did you know that the difference of the highest and the lowest level of the circles can be up to 15°C (27°F)?